awanczowski/marklogic-multi-model-search/README.md

 The loading of the data will utilize MLCP to load an aggregage file of XML that can be retirived form the pubmed samples found here <https://www.nlm.nih.gov/databases/download/pubmed_medline.html>.
 Download an aggregate file, for this these queries `pubmed20n0004.xml` is used.
 Place gzip files in `data/articles` to be picked up by MLCP.

+## Template Driven Extraction (TDE)

+A TDE is used to extract values from the Article content to form two additional triples each.
+The Article ID to the Document URI and the Article ID to the MeSH Subject Heading present in the categroizaiton of the Article.
+This will attach the article content to the ontological graph.
+See `src/main/ml-schemas/tde/pubmed.tdex` for the extraction rules.

 ## Creating a Multi-Model Query

 The MarkLogic API includes a query library, Optic, that will allow for multi-model searching.
 Our example here uses view data from the Entity Definition and Semantic Data from the Managed Triples.